Day 1- Queen Elizabeth Cruise Liner Review: Sydney-Tasmania-Sydney

 As the loud horns blasted our departure to all, that was our signal from the bridge to pop open the complimentary bottle of Prosceco which had been beautifully arranged in the room, residing in its ice bucket beneath a Cunard towel.
 Our celebratory drink to raise a toast for an unforgettable and stylish journey.
 We departed Sydney late evening with the lazy summer sun over Sydney, a surreal and always engaging sight from the water.

 Our balcony room was on the port side, mid-ships deck 8 just below the Lido Buffet on Deck 9, a very handy location.
 The room was impeccably neat, crisp beds sheets, quilts and pillow cases all were immaculately arranged.
 The beds were sturdy and the mattresses firm.
-It had a satellite television, bar fridge, couch, coffee table, coffee making machine, power points both UK and US, desk, toiletries, sleepers, bath robes, safe and enough built-ins that could accommodate all our luggage and clothing.
-The balcony had two sun chairs along with a small drinks table, it was fully maintained, clean and a good space, although the room did feel compact, the size of the balcony size made up for it.
+It had a satellite television, bar fridge, couch, coffee table, coffee making machine, power points both UK and US, desk, toiletries, slippers, bath robes, safe and enough built-ins that could accommodate all our luggage and clothing.
+The balcony had two sun chairs along with a small drinks table, it was fully maintained, clean and a good space, although the room did feel compact, the size of the balcony made up for it.

 The only criticisms that we could pick up on was un-vacuumed/wiped out side drawers which contained bits and some hairs.
 The television reception was often poor and limited, the power points were 1 x UK the rest USA, so make sure you have US adaptable plugs or a UK/Australian multiple socket adapter.
 If you have an electric shaver, the standard two-pin is available in the bathroom.